Iamoluberry/Iamoluberry/README.md

 - CSS
 - Bootstrap
 - JavaScript
+- Angular
 - React
-- Angular

 ## Interests

-I enjoy working on the frontend, crafting beautiful and responsive designs that bring ideas to life.
-I'm open to learning and exploring new technologies to enhance my development skills.
+I thrive on frontend development, meticulously designing beautiful and responsive interfaces that breathe life into concepts.
+Always eager to explore and adopt new technologies to elevate my development prowess.

 ## Collaboration

-💞️ I'm looking forward to collaborating with frontend developers who share a similar passion for creating seamless and visually appealing web experiences.
+💞️ I'm excited about collaborating with fellow frontend developers who share my enthusiasm for creating seamless and visually captivating web experiences.

 ## Let's Connect!